clojure-emacs/clojure-mode/README.md

 a prefix argument slurp the previous n forms.

 `paredit-convolute-sexp` is advised to replace occurrences of bound forms with their bound names when convolute is used on a let form.

+### Rename ns alias

+Rename an alias inside a namespace declaration.

+### Add arity to a function

+Add a new arity to an existing single-arity or multi-arity function.

 ## Related packages